sento documentation

 Updates the

-must accept one parameter.
-That is the current state of theagent
+agentstate.update-funmust accept one parameter.
+That is the current state of theagent.
+The return value ofupdate-funwill be taken as the new state of theagent.

 [function] AGENT-UPDATE-AND-GET AGENT UPDATE-FUN